audibleblink/ctf-talk/docs/content.md

 Nor are they linear.
 Can very well be a cycle.

 - Make it easy for yourself to learn
+- Eliminate unnecessary congitive load and leave more for learning
 - Don't fight with your tools while learning
 - Read man Pages
 - Learn your shell